bocster/Conversations-between-AI-and-Boris-/README.md

 November 2025
 Amen.

-written by grok 4.1  21/11/25 and posted by boris
+written by grok 4.1  21/11/25 and posted by boris ,will have added updates